Why I Created Budget Commute

 Some of the body photos are mine unless indicated.
 Planning to use any of the photos?
 I would appreciate it if you send me an email.
 Thank you.

 Why should I read Budget Commute?
-Because it will show you cheap transportation options when traveling in and around Metro Manila.
+Because it will show you cheap transportation options to get to your hostel or guesthouse in Metro Manila.

 Are the instructions on this website the only way to reach my destination?
 Treat it as a GUIDE or an OPTION.
 If you don’t want to spend 400 Pesos for a taxi ride or 150 Pesos for an airport bus that doesn’t operate with a fixed schedule, then at least you have this option.